nextras/orm/docs/entity-sti.md

 2. Register your abstract entity and all other entities in repository's `getEntityClassNames()`.
 The common abstract entity has to be registered as the first one.
 3. Override `Repository::getEntityClassName(array $data)` to detect the entity class name for the specific row.

-Let's take a look at example:
+Let's take a look at an example:

 ```php
 /**